Scouting in Pennsylvania: Girl Scouting today

+There are four Girl Scout councils serving girls in Pennsylvania.
+Three of them—Eastern Pennsylvania, Heart of Pennsylvania, and Western Pennsylvania—are headquartered in the state.
+The fourth council, NYPENN Pathways, is headquartered in New York.

 Girl Scouts of Eastern Pennsylvania

 Girl Scouts of Eastern Pennsylvania was created by a merger on April 28, 2007 between the Girl Scouts of Freedom Valley, Southeastern Pennsylvania, and Great Valley Councils.
 The merger became effective on May 1.
 Girl Scouts of Eastern Pennsylvania serves Berks, Bucks, Carbon, Chester, Delaware, Lehigh, Montgomery, Northampton, and Philadelphia counties.
 The current CEO is Kim E. Fraites-Dow.